Crithub/Crithub/README.md

 \*It originally came with a SanDisk Pulse 64GB SSD with Windows 10 installed, which actually turned out to be dead.
   (I was getting SMART errors on boot and BSODs, so I had to do with the 250GB HDD on day one.)

-### Reverse Proxy server (no assigned hostname, using Hetzner default)

-This is simply just used as a reverse proxy for the Minecraft server (IP is cobalt-online.xyz) It's a Hetzner CX11 VPS, costing just £2.58 a month for the following resources.
+### Proxima Centauri

+This is a Hetzner CX21, currently has no purpose but I'll see what I can put on there

-CPU: Intel Xeon Skylake (1 vCPU @ 2.25GHz)
+CPU: Intel Xeon Skylake (2 vCPUs @ 2.25GHz)
-RAM: 2GB DDR4 (unknown)
+RAM: 4GB DDR4 (unknown)
-Storage: 20GB NVMe SSD
+Storage: 40GB NVMe SSD
 Networking: 10 Gigabit Ethernet
-OS: Debian GNU/Linux 10.9 (Buster)
+OS: Debian GNU/Linux 11 (Bullseye)

-These same specs apply for the [Phantom Studios website](https://phantomstudios.biz)'s server.

 Well, that was a rundown of my specs I guess